 Impact assessment conducted four to six weeks after the training found that -

-Over 90% of learners reported feeling more skilled and confident in using ICT in their daily library work, and in integrating ICT into new library services to benefit communities.
+- Over 90% of trainees reported feeling more skilled and confident in using ICT in their daily library work, and in integrating ICT into new library services to benefit communities.

 FIND OUT MORE

-Read ‘Public librarians in Africa ready for action after training’ (EIFL-PLIP Impact Manager Ugne Lipeikaite’s blog about EIFL’s Africa capacity building initiative and its outcomes).
+- Read ‘Public librarians in Africa ready for action after training’, a blog by EIFL-PLIP Impact Manager Ugne Lipeikaite, June 2015.